gvriteeshreddy/flutter-chatapp/README.md

-# Flutter Simple Chat App
+# Flutter Chat App

-Hey Flutter lovers, here is a simple chat app built with Flutter.
+Hey Flutter lovers, here is a chat app built with Flutter.
 It's just a UI and some animations.
 It has basic functionality like send message and voice message, and image, etc. There is also a page for video/audio call.

 ## Development Setup